Anduin2017/AnduinOS/README.md

 AnduinOS is a custom Ubuntu-based Linux distribution that offers a familiar and easy-to-use experience for anyone moving to Linux.

+If you are looking for the source code of AnduinOS 2, please check the [AnduinOS 2 repository](https://github.com/aiursoftweb/anduinos-2).

 [Download AnduinOS](https://www.anduinos.com/)

 ![Screenshot](./screenshot.png)